panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 ### 3.2 *useState()*

-The component `<DelayedCount>` has 1 button *Increase async* that increments the counter in asynchronously with 1 second delay.
+The component `<DelayedCount>` has 1 button *Increase async* that increments the counter asynchronously with 1 second delay.

 ```jsx
 function DelayedCount() {